 I prescribe often prescribe melatonin for CCD … quite a common disorder in older dogs.

 Your senior dog may show signs of sleep disruption, panting and pacing at night.
-Or he may tend get disoriented or confused, or show other unusual behaviors.
+Or he may tend to get disoriented or confused or show other unusual behaviors.
 He may even have accidents indoors.

 Melatonin can help with CCD.
 Its ability to moderate the sleep-wake cycle can help your senior get a better night’s rest.
 CCD dogs can also feel anxious and, as I’ve already commented, melatonin can have a calming effect.